celery/celery/docs/userguide/tasks.rst

 Automatic naming and relative imports
 -------------------------------------

-Relative imports and automatic name generation does not go well together, so if you're using relative imports you should set the name explicitly.
+Relative imports and automatic name generation do not go well together, so if you're using relative imports you should set the name explicitly.

 For example if the client imports the module "myapp.tasks" as ".tasks", and